Boseh-coder/30DaysDuckDBChallenge/README.md

 - Family Size Calculation: Family size was determined, considering SibSp, ParCh, and passengers sharing the same ticket.

+### Day 24-26: Unveiling Class, Gender, and Embarkation Insights

+In the recent phase of exploration, the focus was on extracting profound insights from the Titanic dataset:

+1. Survival Rates in Third Class: Evident gender and vulnerability impact, aligning with historical evacuation priorities.

+2. Survival Across Demographics: Intersectionality of factors like class and embarkation point significantly influences survival probabilities.

+3. Advising Chances of Survival: Historical trends, embarkation disadvantages, and age group dynamics contribute to individual outcomes.

 ## Lessons Learned

 - Enhanced SQL skills, learned advanced techniques, and gained proficiency in data visualization with Power BI.